facebookresearch/habitat-lab/habitat-baselines/habitat_baselines/rl/ver/README.md

-Variable Experience Rollout (ver)
+Variable Experience Rollout (VER)
 =================================

-Implementation of variable experience rollout (ver). ver applies the sampling techniques for async to sync and collects a variable amount of experience for each environments rollout to mitigate the straggler effect.
+Implementation of variable experience rollout (ver).
+VER applies the sampling techniques for async to sync and collects a variable amount of experience for each environments rollout to mitigate the straggler effect.

 The system has 5 components.
 3 of these are the key components for learning: